roccolico/roccolico.github.io/_pages/about.md

 My research interests and scientific experience mainly focus on the physics of super massive black holes and their relativistic jets.
 I make use of the so-called very long baseline interferometry (VLBI) technique, that consists in synchronizing multiple radio telescopes across the globe, and provides us with the highest angular resolution achievable from Earth.

-By pushing the VLBI tecqnique to the limit, at mm wavelengths, with the [Event Horizon Telescope Collaboration](https://eventhorizontelescope.org/organization){:target="\_blank"} (EHT) we are now able to directly image the horizon-scale emission of super massive black holes (the so-called 'black hole shadow').
+By pushing the VLBI tecqnique to the limit, at mm wavelengths, with the [Event Horizon Telescope](https://eventhorizontelescope.org/organization){:target="\_blank"} (EHT) collaboration we are now able to directly image the horizon-scale emission of super massive black holes (the so-called 'black hole shadow').

 For more info about my research please explore the other pages from the menu, or take a look [here](http://vlbigroup.iaa.es/){:target="\_blank"}, or just drop me a message [rlico@iaa.es].